JohannesSchulz-Knappe/Assignment03/README.md

 ### Documents in the repository

-Besides this readme, there are three files in the repository
+Besides this readme, there are 7 main files in the repository

-- [Assignment02.pdf](https://github.com/JohannesSchulz-Knappe/Assignment02/blob/master/Assignment02.pdf) is the main research proposal pdf-document.
+- [Assignment03.pdf](https://github.com/JohannesSchulz-Knappe/Assignment03/blob/master/Assignment03.pdf) is the main analysis document in pdf-format.
-- [Assignment02.Rmd](https://github.com/JohannesSchulz-Knappe/Assignment02/blob/master/Assignment02.Rmd) is a mark up document which contains the research proposal in raw form
+- [Assignment03.Rmd](https://github.com/JohannesSchulz-Knappe/Assignment03/blob/master/Assignment03.RMD) is a markup document which contains the analysis and R code chunks in raw format.
-- [Library.bib](https://github.com/JohannesSchulz-Knappe/Assignment02/blob/master/Library.bib) contains the relevant references for our study in BibTeX format
+- [Data.Rda](https://github.com/JohannesSchulz-Knappe/Assignment03/blob/master/Data.Rda) is our data set.
+It contains 15 variables on 94 observations.
+- [1_Data.R](https://github.com/JohannesSchulz-Knappe/Assignment03/blob/master/1_Data.R) is the R file that contains all our data gathering, cleaning, and merging work.
+Run this file to update the dataset.
+- [2_Analysis.R](https://github.com/JohannesSchulz-Knappe/Assignment03/blob/master/2_Analysis.R) is the R file that separately contains all analysis we performed on the dataset
+- [Packages1.bib](https://github.com/JohannesSchulz-Knappe/Assignment03/blob/master/Packages1.bib) and [Packages2.bib](https://github.com/JohannesSchulz-Knappe/Assignment03/blob/master/Packages2.bib) are two bibTeX libraries that list the packages we used for 1) the data collection, and 2) the analysis.

+Furthermore, there are four folders.
+The [data_gathering](https://github.com/JohannesSchulz-Knappe/Assignment03/tree/master/data_gathering) folder contains the two R files that gather and scrape our datasets, while the [data_cleaning](https://github.com/JohannesSchulz-Knappe/Assignment03/tree/master/data_cleaning) folder contains the two R files that clean the election and the structural data.
+The [1_Data.R](https://github.com/JohannesSchulz-Knappe/Assignment03/blob/master/1_Data.R) file has to have access to those folders in order to run the data collection.
+The [data_raw](https://github.com/JohannesSchulz-Knappe/Assignment03/tree/master/data_raw) folder contains the structural data sets that were manually downloaded from the Genesis-Online database.
+And finally, the [outputs](https://github.com/JohannesSchulz-Knappe/Assignment03/tree/master/outputs) folder contains two subfolders - [figures](https://github.com/JohannesSchulz-Knappe/Assignment03/tree/master/outputs/figures) and [tables](https://github.com/JohannesSchulz-Knappe/Assignment03/tree/master/outputs/tables) - where we stored the tables and figures we created in our analysis.